Systemic Diseases Associated With Oral Health

 Gum infections are a risk factor for your systemic health.

 Treating gum disease in a person that has an active systemic disease condition can be extremely difficult.
 Due to the strain on the immune system from other health conditions, the body may not be able to fully fight off the effects of bacterial plaque in the mouth, allowing it to advance into a more severe disease state.
 Gaining control over gum disease can only be truly achieved when both the gum infection and the systemic conditions are addressed together.

 Follow your primary care physician’s recommendations to manage or cure your systemic health problem.

-Obviously for some types of conditions it isn’t always possible to completely cure yourself.
+Obviously, for some types of conditions it isn’t always possible to completely cure yourself.
 However, most conditions like obesity or diabetes, for example, require adhering to a strict diet and participating in regular exercise.
-If you decide you don’t want to even give it a shot, then you’re not going to see improvement in those conditions or any of your other ones either.
+If you decide you don’t want to even try developing healthier habits, then you’re not going to see improvement in those conditions or any of your others.
 See your care provider on a regular basis and take their recommendations to heart.

 Take medication as directed.

 Eliminating medication without advising your doctor may cause serious side effects.
 Some people space out medication due to convenience or budget, but that can allow rapid irregularities to occur, increasing the likelihood of complications or medical emergencies.
 Wean yourself from medications only as your physician sees that you can manage your condition in other ways such as diet and exercise.
 In the ideal situation, a person and their doctor can come up with a way to get off of some medications when healthy lifestyle choices become a normal part of everyday life.